bryanpieper/jquery-hashable/README.md

  - jQuery 1.5+

-Optionally, the plugin will detect Modernizer (requires 2.0+) to verify if the current client supports the "hashchange" event (html5).
+Optionally, the plugin will detect Modernizr (requires 2.0+) to verify if the current client supports the "hashchange" event (html5).